anyscale/madewithml.github.io/docs/courses/foundations/recurrent-neural-networks.md

 </pre>

 ## Gated RNN
 While our simple RNNs so far are great for sequentially processing our inputs, they have quite a few disadvantages.
 They commonly suffer from exploding or vanishing gradients as a result using the same set of weights ($W_{xh}$ and $W_{hh}$) with each timestep's input.
 During backpropagation, this can cause gradients to explode (>1) or vanish (<1).
 If you multiply any number greater than 1 with itself over and over, it moves towards infinity (exploding gradients) and similarly,  If you multiply any number less than 1 with itself over and over, it moves towards zero (vanishing gradients).
-To mitigate this issue, gated RNNs were devised to selectively retrain information.
+To mitigate this issue, gated RNNs were devised to selectively retain information.
 If you're interested in learning more of the specifics, this [post](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) is a must-read.

 There are two popular types of gated RNNs: Long Short-term Memory (LSTMs) units and Gated Recurrent Units (GRUs).